-Until recently, the presence of color in a medical or cleanroom glove usually indicated a latex-free glove.
-Nitrile exam gloves were traditionally some shade of blue to help differentiate them from latex gloves, and latex gloves looked like – well, latex.
+Not so long ago, the presence of color in a disposable glove indicated a latex-free glove.
+Nitrile exam gloves were usually some shade of blue.
+Latex gloves were a natural color, and looked like – well, latex.

 But not anymore.

-While choice is nice, does glove color really matter?
+While choice is nice, does glove color matter?

 Laboratories are frequently faced with the possibility of cross-contamination.
-This can happen when an employee inadvertently transfers substances on their gloved hands from one area of the lab to another.
-By assigning a specific color to each area of the lab, supervisors and employees have a visual cue that can help prevent costly errors and cross-contamination.
+This can happen when an employee inadvertently transfers substances from one area of the lab to another on their gloved hands.

 What do you think?
 Does glove color matter?